-If you have tight, elastic tissues, there is a reasonable chance your breasts will “survive” a pregnancy without a permanent, deflated appearance.
+If you have tight, elastic tissues, there is a reasonable chance your breasts will “survive” a pregnancy without a permanently deflated appearance.
 However, for most women this is not the case.
 In the latter example of the beach ball, there are two ways to restore a round, tight appearance.
 One would be to add more air, and the other would be make the beach ball smaller.
-That is, change the volume to surface area ratios.
+That is, change the volume-to-surface-area ratios.

 In less frequent cases, an implant alone cannot achieve the pre-pregnancy look.
-In these less common cases, a lift may be required to raise the nipple and remove extra skin.
+In these cases, a lift may be required to raise the nipple and remove extra skin.

 The options for breast shape improvement after pregnancy include: